The-Cloud-Lab/PRISM/README.md

    #### 3. Connecting Github workflow with local system using Ngrok and Uvicorn:
    #####  Step 1:

-   Create two seperate terminals and using the following commands in respective terminals
+   Create two seperate terminals and use the following commands in respective terminals

-   terminal_2:
+   terminal 2:

     uvicorn ollama_api:app --host 0.0.0.0 --port 8000

-   terminal_3:
+   terminal 3:

     ngrok http 8000